 Diode Laser Technology For Hair Removal

-A diode laser uses semiconductor technology that produces coherent projection of light in the visible to infrared range.
-Diode Laser Hair Removal is popular with people wanting a solution to hair removal that is more permanent, complete, fast, pain free, effective than some other methods.
+A diode laser uses semiconductor technology that produces a coherent projection of light in the visible to infrared range.
+Diode Laser Hair Removal is popular with people wanting a solution to hair removal that is more permanent, complete, fast, pain-free, effective than some other methods.
 Using lasers to remove hair works by stopping the hair follicles from growing new hairs.

 The Diode Laser System can emit laser light of 808nm wavelength.
 It can be absorbed by the melanin located in the hair follicle, so as to destroy the hair follicle.
 The hair shaft can also absorb the energy from laser lights, so as to be destroyed and gasified.
 Then the unwanted hair can be removed completely and permanently.